Aiden-korbs/EGH446/EGH446/Week 2/Examples.md

 - $D = 0$

+---
+## Example 2: SISO State-Space to Transfer Function
-## convert this state-space model into a transfer function,
+convert this state-space model into a transfer function,
 ![[Pasted image 20251104140353.png|300]]
 $$G(s) = C(sI - A)^{-1}B + D$$